Pre-Summer Sale Limited Time Flat 70% Discount offer - Ends in 0d 00h 00m 00s - Coupon code: 70spcl

 A.

 Deploy separate Amazon Bedrock instances in North American and European Regions.
 Use a custom routing layer that directs traffic based on user location.
 Configure Amazon CloudWatch alarms to monitor Regional service usage.
-Use Amazon SNS to send email alerts when usage approaches thresholds.
+Use Amazon SNS to send email alerts to the company when usage approaches specified thresholds.

 B.

-Use Amazon Bedrock cross-Region inference profiles by specifying geographical codes in profile IDs when calling the InvokeModel API.
+Use Amazon Bedrock cross-Region inference profiles by specifying geographical codes in profile IDs when the application calls the InvokeModel API.
 Configure separate Amazon API Gateway HTTP APIs to direct European and North American users to the appropriate Regional endpoints.

 C.

 Deploy a multi-Region Amazon API Gateway HTTP API and AWS Lambda functions that implement retry logic to handle throttling.
-Configure the Lambda functions to call the FM in the nearest secondary Region when quotas are reached.
+Configure the Lambda functions to call the foundation model in the nearest secondary Region when the application reaches service quotas in the primary Region.
+Use intelligent routing to ensure compliance with data residency requirements.

 D.

 Configure provisioned throughput for Amazon Bedrock in multiple Regions.
-Implement failover logic in application code to switch Regions when throttling occurs.
-Use AWS Global Accelerator to route traffic based on user location.
+Implement failover logic in the application code to switch between Regions when throttling occurs.
+Use AWS Global Accelerator to route traffic to the appropriate endpoints based on user location.

 Which solution will meet these requirements?